 Value Assessment Initiative

-The PhRMA Foundation’s Value Assessment Initiative advances high-quality care in the U.S., while avoiding low value or inefficient care.
+The PhRMA Foundation’s Value Assessment Initiative promotes the development of advanced value-assessment so decision makers have better tools to assess high- and low-value care in the U.S. health system.
 The initiative funds new research and innovative efforts to assess the value of medicines and health care services, improve patient outcomes and reduce inefficiency.

 Utilize our site for updates and announcements or follow PhRMA Foundation on twitter @PhRMAFoundation

-Over the last year, the PhRMA Foundation provided millions in funding to the nation’s leading young researchers, while supporting important new other research in areas such as Value Assessment in health care.
-See a complete list of the award recipients here.
+Over the last year, the PhRMA Foundation has continued to provide millions in funding to the nation’s leading young researchers, while supporting important new other research in areas such as Value Assessment in health care.
+See a complete list of our latest award recipients here.